 One of Pepper Hamilton LLP’s strengths is its experience in the transportation industry.
 We typically represent providers of transportation services, such as class I railroads, short-line railroads, motor carriers and logistics firms.
 Since the early 1970s, we have been actively involved in the partial deregulation of the freight rail sector and the restructuring of the rail industry in the United States.
 This has involved legislative drafting, legal support for lobbying efforts, and advocacy before regulatory agencies, including the Surface Transportation Board (STB) and its predecessor, the Interstate Commerce Commission (ICC).
 At this point, we not only advise rail carriers and motor carriers, but we also represent logistics companies, barge companies and other providers of transportation services.
 We represent these clients in a wide array of litigation matters, regulatory matters and transactions.

 Legal services the firm provides include the following:

-Mergers, Acquisitions and Franchising.
-Pepper has represented and counseled carriers and non-carrier interests in selecting and acquiring properties for merger or acquisition, in resisting proposed mergers or acquisitions, and in negotiating the terms and seeking or resisting conditions for such mergers or acquisitions before courts and federal agencies.
-This includes representation of U.S. and foreign flag air carriers regarding foreign control, fitness review, route authority and bilateral treaty matters.
-We also have represented road building companies, investors, leasing and financing companies.
+Pepper has represented rail carriers and non-carrier interests in selecting and acquiring properties for merger or acquisition, in resisting proposed mergers or acquisitions, and in negotiating the terms and seeking or resisting conditions for such transactions before courts and federal agencies.

-The focus of Pepper’s transportation practice is on achieving positive economic results for our clients over the long term and adding value to their business enterprise.
-We have an excellent record of success before regulatory agencies and courts regarding the adoption of rules and legal principles that not only solve the client’s immediate problems, but also help it achieve its business objective.
+The focus of Pepper’s transportation practice is on achieving positive economic results for our clients over the long term.
+We have an excellent record of success before regulatory agencies and courts regarding the adoption of rules and legal principles that not only solve the client’s immediate problems, but also help to achieve its long term business objectives.